-The region here is crossed by the Dordogne river to the south.
-The most poular part of the Vézère runs north-east from Limeuil, where it meets the Dordogne, to Montignac and the Lascaux caves.
+The Dordogne department is crossed by the Dordogne river to the south.
+The Vezere river crosses the east of the department with the most popular part of the Vézère running north-east from Limeuil, where it meets the Dordogne, to Montignac and the Lascaux caves.

 Dordogne River

-The Dordogne River is very accessible in most parts of our region.
+The Dordogne River is very accessible in most parts of the Dordogne department.
 Reasonably slow flowing by this point, it lends itself well to various activities.
 These include:

-Boat trips: From Bergerac, Beynac and La Roque Gageac it is possible to take an organised ride upstream on a boat ('gabarre').
+Boat trips: From Bergerac, Beynac and La Roque Gageac it is possible to take an organised rides upstream on a boat ('gabarre').

 Beaches and swimming: There are several river beaches along the Dordogne River, the one at Limeuil being of particular note.